Dr. Erin Conway, PsyD, BCB, BCN, MSCP

 Let's start with the basics.
 This might get pretty boring, but trust me, it gets better.

 I'm a Licensed Clinical Forensic Neuropsychologist who graduated from The Chicago School of Professional Psychology where I trained with an emphasis in forensic and neuropsychology.
-I am board certified in biofeedback and neurofeedback, certified in Animal Assisted Therapy, and a Certified Alcohol and Drug Counselor.
+I am board certified in biofeedback and neurofeedback, certified in Animal Assisted Therapy, and I have my Masters in Science in Clinical Psychopharmacology.

 Even though I love learning, I also love creating the thirst for knowledge in other people.
 To that extent, I teach at The Chicago School in their Online Forensic Masters Degree program.

 I have also created an accredited 36 hour didactic course for the Biofeedback Certification International Alliance (BCIA) that fulfills the didactic requirement for BCIA certification AND… drum roll please… has been approved to provide 36 hours of continuing education credits from the American Psychological Association!!!